fritzmg/contao-short-urls/README.md

 so that any request (which does not point to a file or directory) is processed by Contao.

-_Note:_ no changes are required for Contao 4!
+## Contao 4

+No changes to the `.htaccess` are necessary for Contao 4.
+Also you need to require at least version `^1.3.3` of this extension.

 ## Acknowledgements